-- strengthening intercultural understanding and values
+- strengthening intercultural understanding and values;

-- building ICT skills for teaching and learning
+- building ICT skills for teaching and learning;

-- developing sustainable school partnerships
+- developing sustainable school partnerships; and

 - establishing and supporting a community of learners.